patrickmcelwee/ml-visjs-graph-ng/README.markdown

 ### Other options

-You can specify which layout you want, by passing in `layout="hierarchyTop"`.
+You can specify which layout you want, by passing in `layout="'hierarchyTop'"`.
 The default is 'standard'.

-You can also specify a different physics for the 'standard' (default) layout: `physics="barnesHut"`
+You can also specify a different physics for the 'standard' (default) layout: `physics="'barnesHut'"`

-Or turn off physics initially with `physics=false`.
+Or turn off physics initially with `physics="false"`.

 ### Override default graphSearch and graphExpand<a name="custom-graph-search"></a>